OLKAVS: An Open Large-Scale Korean Audio-Visual Speech Dataset: OLKAVS Dataset

 After recording, we transcribed all the scripted and spontaneous speech.
-Even though the scripts were given to the speakers, some of the speakers mispronounced a few words or spoke pause fillers such as `um,' `ah,' or `err,' where everything was transcribed afterward.
+Even though the scripts were given to the speakers, some of the speakers mispronounced a few words or spoke pause fillers such as `um' or `ah,' where everything was transcribed afterward.
+All transcriptions are the ground truth for speech, being provided only in Korean language.